laelbarlow/amoebae/README.md

 this is not recommended due to requirements of storage (~30GB+) and computation time.

 1. This workflow has minimal essential dependencies.
-Ensure these are installed on your
-   system:
+Note that **you do not need to manually install any additional dependencies (software packages) or make any virtual environments**, because this will be done automatically (see below).
+Simply ensure that these essential dependencies are available on your system:
     - Python version 3.
     - [Conda](https://docs.conda.io/en/latest/) **or**
       [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html)